Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Pencils of quadrics and hyperelliptic curves

 We now specialize to the case of a smooth intersection of two quadrics in $\PP^{2g+1}$ with coordinate ring $P_X = k[x_{1}, \dots, x_{2g+2}]/(q_{1}, q_{2})$.
 To simplify notation we write $s,t$ instead of $t_1,t_2$.
 Let $q=q(s,t) = sq_{1}+tq_{2}$ and let $C = \Cliff(q)$ denote the $\ZZ$-graded Clifford algebra of $q$, so that $T = k[s,t]\subset C$.

-If any quadric in the pencil had corank $\geq 2$ then this quadric would have positive dimensional singular locus $L$ and the intersection would be singular where $L$ meets the second quadric.
+As in Reid's thesis \cite{ReidThesis} we note that none of the quadrics in the pencil can have corank 2: for, if one of the quadrics had singular locus $L$ of dimension at least 2, then $X$ would be singular at $L\cap X$.
 Further, by Bertini's Theorem the general linear combination of the two quadrics is non-singular outside the intersection.
 But if it were singular at a point of the intersection, then the intersection would be singular there too.
-Thus we may assume that one of the quadrics has full rank, and it follows that the two quadrics can be simultaneously diagonalized (\cite[XII, Paragraph 6, Theorem 7]{Gantmacher}).
+Thus we may assume that one of the quadrics has full rank, and it follows that the two quadrics can be simultaneously diagonalized (see \cite[XII, Paragraph 6, Theorem 7]{Gantmacher}).
 Thus we may assume that the bilinear form $q(s,t) = sq_{1}+tq_{2}$ is given by a diagonal matrix

 with entries that are pairwise coprime linear polynomials $f_i \in k[s,t]$.
-As in section 1 we denote by $f=\prod f_i$, and use the notation $f_I= \prod_{i\in I} f_i$.
+As in Section~\ref{sec:vector bundles} we denote by $f=\prod f_i$, and use the notation $f_I= \prod_{i\in I} f_i$.

 We write

 for the decomposition of the Clifford algebra into its even and odd parts.
 As a $T = k[s,t]$-module, $C$ is free with basis $e_I$ and

 with the sign $\epsilon(I,J) = (-1)^{\sum_{i \in I} |\{ j \in J | j<i \}|}$.